Stochastic Utilities With a Given Optimal Portfolio : Approach by Stochastic Flows: Abstract

 \section{Abstract}

-{The paper generalizes the construction by stochastic flows of consistent utilities processes introduced by M. Mrad and N. El Karoui in \cite{MRADNEK01}.
-The market is incomplete and securities are modeled as locally bounded positive semimartingales.
-Making minimal assumptions and convex constraints on test-portfolios, we construct by composing two stochastic flows of homeomorphisms, all the consistent stochastic utilities whose the optimal wealth process is a given admissible portfolio, strictly increasing in initial capital.
-Proofs are essentially based on change of variables techniques. }
+{The paper generalizes the construction by stochastic flows of consistent utility processes introduced by M. Mrad and N. El Karoui in \cite{MRADNEK01}.
+The utilities random fields are defined from a general class of processes denoted by $\GX$.
+Making minimal assumptions and convex constraints on test-processes, we construct by composing two stochastic flows of homeomorphisms, all the consistent stochastic utilities whose the optimal-benchmark process is given, strictly increasing in its initial condition.
+Proofs are essentially based on stochastic change of variables techniques. }